 He was a Jesuit Brother working at St Ignatius College in Adelaide (known as Athelstone) throughout the 70’s and 80’s.

-He used his position of authority to take advantage of young boys in the boarding school, bringing them to his office to “talk” or to go through “sexual education”.
+He used his position of authority to take advantage of young boys in the boarding school, bringing them to his bedroom to “talk” or to go through “sexual education”.

 Higgs planned these attacks carefully.

 Once a young student complained to his mother, who subsequently went to the school to complain, Victor Higgs was moved to the St Ignatius College in Riverview, Sydney.

 It is here that his reign of terror continued.
 The school itself did nothing to protect these boys.
 They simply shipped him off to another state and another school with a fresh batch of young, innocent boys whose lives he could ruin.

 Victor Higgs was working as the Boarding Master – a position which afforded him practically unlimited access to the students.
 He was a predator at the school, so much so that students banded together to protect each other from this monster.

 At Riverview, Victor Higgs would have boys brought to his room to sit with him on his bed for a lesson on sex and masturbation.
 Higgs was a big, fat man who was nicknamed ‘Porky’.
 His awkward bedroom chats were called ‘Porky talks’ by the boarders.
 These chats would turn sinister when the students were ordered to undress and perform sexual acts.

 Thanks to the bravery of one of his victims Victor Higgs was sentenced to a minimum of 7 years jail time for his 16 horrific abuse charges against six boarding school students.